nitanshu/nitanshu.github.io/_posts/2015-09-16-on-demand-loading-while-scroll-to-bottom.md

 As plugins are limited to some extent but may be your requirement demands more than a plugin can provide the you need to code by your own.

-What this code will do it will load content
+What this code will do it will load content while scroll to the bottom for three times and then it will append a button to load all which will load rest of the content.

 ###Setting up div where the scrolling js would apply

 {% highlight html %}